4kasha/Multi_Agent_DDPG/REPORT.md

 the environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 The results of rewards are illustrated in the below figure with the average score (over 100 episodes).
 After achieving the goal score, the average score gradually increases while oscillating and reaches around **+1.6**.
 The number of episodes needed to solve this environment is **626 episodes** (see.
 [MARL_Results.ipynb](MARL_Results.ipynb)).
-Additionally, the performance of single DDPG algorithm is compared with that of MADDPG in this environment under the condition of same model structure and hyperparameter settings. (this can reproduced by `scores_ddpg.txt` in `scores` folder).
+Additionally, the performance of single DDPG algorithm is compared with that of MADDPG in this environment under the condition of same model structure and hyperparameter settings. (this can be reproduced by `scores_ddpg.txt` in `scores` folder).
 In the case of DDPG each agent used only local information and trained the same actor network for their actions, and the experience was added to a shared replay buffer.
 This result is consistent with the [original paper][ref3].